krisshen/lets-learn-some-aws/AIF-C01/pages/page_71.md

 ## Question #71

 An accounting firm wants to implement a large language model (LLM) to automate document processing.
 The firm must proceed responsibly to avoid potential harms.

 What should the firm do when developing and deploying the LLM?
 (Choose two.)
 - A. Include fairness metrics for model evaluation.
 - B. Adjust the temperature parameter of the model.
 - C. Modify the training data to mitigate bias.
 - D. Avoid overfitting on the training data.

-E.

-Apply prompt engineering techniques.
+- E. Apply prompt engineering techniques.

+Correct Answer:
+AC Community vote distribution AC (62%) UC (25%) BE (12%)